sevenpark/AvenueAnalytics/README.md

 }
 ```

-5. In order to properly collect data, the SDK (and therefore your app) needs Usage Access.
+5. To collect data the SDK (and therefore your app) needs Usage Access.
 To prompt the user to grant this permission launch the Usage Access info page with the following code:

 ```java
 if (AvenueAnalytics.hasUsageAccessSetting(context)) {